No, You Shouldn't Build App Integrations

 No more work-work

-Thanks (ironically) to a vast and growing catalogue of developer-friendly APIs, a new wave of products and services have emerged, each eliminating work-work from the process of building and maintaining integrations.
-They typically fall into three categories: iPaaS, Integrations-as-a-Service, and Universal Integration Frameworks.
+Thanks (ironically) to a vast and growing catalogue of developer-friendly content, APIs and cloud solutions, a new wave of products and services have emerged, each eliminating work-work from the process of building and maintaining connectors.
+Modern integration solutions save countless hours by eliminating the need for manual integration work.
+They typically fall into three categories: iPaaS, Application Integration-as-a-Service, and Universal Integration Frameworks.

 iPaaS

-Also known as Integration Platform as a Service, iPaaS providers like TIBCO, Mulesoft and Workato emerged in the 2010s, offering “low code” alternatives to building custom integrations between B2B and consumer Platforms.
+Also known as Integration Platform as a Service, iPaaS providers like TIBCO, Mulesoft and Workato emerged in the 2010s, offering “low code” alternatives to build and manage custom integrations between B2B and consumer Platforms like Google and Salesforce.

-Driven by the the “Web 2.0” era of developer-friendly REST APIs and increasingly open Platform access, iPaaS solutions allowed in-house development teams to eliminate work-work and move fast.
+Driven by the the “Web 2.0” era of developer-friendly REST APIs and increasingly open Platform access, iPaaS solutions allowed in-house development teams to eliminate work-work and move fast by connecting various apps to streamline workflows and improve business efficiency.

-On the downside they were typically “enterprise” products with high annual costs, and were too expensive for most startups .
-Plus, their customers still required in-house developers to build and maintain integrations.
+On the downside they were typically “enterprise” apps with high annual costs, and were too expensive to support and manage for most startups.
+Plus, customers still required in-house developers to build and maintain integrations, which introduced more workflow and communication overheads.

-Over the past few years companies like Pandium and Left Hook built on the momentum of early iPaaS providers, offering a new type of service to startups and enterprise customers alike: Integrations-as-a-Service.
+Over the past few years companies like Pandium built on the momentum of early iPaaS providers, offering new types of application integration tools for startup and enterprise customers alike.

-Leaning on a mix of their own proprietary technology and open source solutions, Integrations-as-a-Service providers do the work for you, usually at a fixed or close to fixed cost per integration built.
-They also offer ongoing maintenance services to ensure your integrations stay up to date.
+Leaning on a mix of their own proprietary technology and open source solutions, Application Integration-as-a-Service providers create workflows and scenarios for automation use cases, usually at a fixed or close to fixed cost per automation built.
+They also offer ongoing maintenance and support to ensure enterprise applications and connectors stay up to date.

-On the downside, these upfront costs can still be prohibitive for some early stage startups, especially those dipping a toe in the “integrations” water.
-That said, still a far more cost efficient route than building in-house.
+On the downside, these upfront costs to connect systems together can still be prohibitive for some early stage startups, especially those looking to create and manage their first connectors.
+That said, the approach still had more advantages compared to an organization hiring resources to build in-house.

 Universal Integration Frameworks

-Powered by a new wave of AI capabilities and the emergence of front-end frameworks like React, Universal Integration Frameworks (often referred to as “Universal APIs”) offer products that help in-house teams build native integrations - without really building them at all.
+Powered by a new wave of AI capabilities and the emergence of front-end frameworks like React, Universal Integration Frameworks (often referred to as “Universal APIs”) offer tools that help in-house teams integrate and manage various business applications to streamline processes and enhance automation processes flow - without needing to connect apps from scratch.

-Companies like integration.app and APIDeck offer mostly “no-code” products that enable customers build similar integrations with multiple Platforms - like Zoho, HubSpot, and Pipedrive - in clicks rather than code.
+Companies like integration.app, Merge, Paragon, and APIDeck offer a suite of mostly “no-code” products that enable customers build similar integrations with multiple supported cloud Platforms - like Google, Zoho, HubSpot, and Pipedrive.
+These workflows and processes are created in clicks rather than code.

-One integration pattern can be mapped and applied to multiple Platforms at once.
-Ready-made components and SDKs make integrating customer-facing flows a copy/paste affair.
+One integration pattern can be mapped and applied to multiple application integration use cases at once.
+Ready-made content, components and SDKs make integrating customer-facing flows a copy/paste affair.
+API limits, data storage, and compliance are standardized.

-On the downside, some customers will still lack technical proficiency to build these integrations on their own, and integrating components and SDKs within their products will still require engineering effort.
-Still, a million times better than building them in-house.
+On the downside, some customers will still lack technical proficiency to build these integrations on their own, and implementing triggers and SDKs within their products will still require engineering effort.
+Still, a million times better than trying to create and serve each application integration in-house.

 More (good) integrations is better